Faizabad: Places of interest

-Military Temple: (The Dogra Regimental Centre/ Corps of Military Police CMP Temple) Located in cantonment area.

-Guptar Ghat: the Ghat (Jetty) where Lord Rama is believed to have taken 'jal samadhi' (leaving the earth for 'Baikuntha', the divine abode of Lord Vishnu, by drowning himself).
+Guptar Ghat: The ghat (jetty) where Lord Rama is believed to have taken 'jal samadhi' (leaving the earth for 'Baikuntha', the divine abode of Lord Vishnu, by drowning himself).
 It has view of the Saryu River and its green banks and has several ancient temples.

 Company Gardens : Adjoining Guptar Ghat, on the banks of River Saryu, is Company Gardens, a botanical garden built during British Rule. it has a well maintained, sprawling garden set amidst lush greenery.
 It also has an orchard spread over acres.
 Plants and Trees can also be bought here.
 The remains of the fort built by Nawab Shuja-ud-Daula after the battle of Buxar is also within walking distance.

-Ghanta Ghar: The heart of Faizabad city, houses a clock tower (Ghanta means 'clock' in Hindi and Ghar is the Hindi word for 'house') in the middle of the city center.
+Ghanta Ghar: The heart of Faizabad city, houses a clock tower (Ghanta means 'clock' in Hindi and Ghar is the Hindi word for 'house') in the middle of the city centre.
 All distances within the city are measured from this location.
 The place is also known as Chowk, which houses the main vegetable and spice market in the town.

 Shringi Rishi Ashram: 35 km from Faizabad in Goshainganj is ashram of Sage (Rishi in Sanskrit/Hindi) Shringi.
 Shringi Rishi performed 'Putrakameshti Yajya' for King Dashrath of Ayodhya, after that Lord Rama and his three brothers were born.
-There is an ashram of Shringi Rishi situated at Sherwaghat near Mehbubganj 11 km from Goshainganj on the banks of Sarayu river at Sherwa Ghat.
+There is an ashram of Shringi Rishi situated at Sherwaghat near Mehbubganj 11 km from Goshainganj on the banks of Saryu river at Sherwa Ghat.
 A temple of Shringi Rishi, is also located at Sherwaghat, and a fair is held every year in May in his honour.
-A cave is also located in district Faizabad near Mehbubganj Near Goshainganj where he is supposed to have stayed.
+A cave is also located in Ayodhya district near Mehbubganj Near Goshainganj where he is supposed to have stayed.

 Maharshi Balmiki Ashram Babuapur : Named after the saint Maharishi Balmilki who wrote Ramayan in Sanskrit language in the time of Lord Rama.
 It is located 28 km from Faizabad city in Babuapur village directly connected with Dilasiganj.

 Shopping places

 Faizabad Chowk: Next to Ghanta Ghar, is the central market of Faizabad town.
 One can find vegetables, fruits and spices, jewellery shops, clothing and other retail.

-Rikabganj: About a kilometer away from Chowk (towards Lucknow) lies the Rikabganj market which has a multitude of pharmacies.
+Rikabganj: About a kilometre away from Chowk (towards Lucknow) lies the Rikabganj market which has a multitude of pharmacies.
 The market also has some seed shops which cater to the farmers of the adjoining regions.

 Bajaja: (now known as Subhas Nagar)A place adjacent to Chowk towards Sultanpur Road holds a market for Clothes and garments.
 In Urdu Bajaja means cloth market.
 This area also holds major banks such as Union Bank of India, SBI and Allahabad Bank.

 Fatehganj: This is a market mainly for wholesale grocery and other house hold items.
 This area is on the same road on which Bajaja falls.
-Hotel Krishna Palace is adjacent to the fountain near Faizabad jail.
+Hotel Krishna Palace is adjacent to the fountain near Ayodhya jail.
 This is the place which is near to Bus Station as well as Railway Station.